alakeldev/my-react-from-zero/README.md

 you need to use on terminal: ///// npm install react-dom@latest react@latest ///// after each time you clone this repo to make the app working without issues.

+also please be note that sometimes I'M using this command: ////// npm audit fix --force ////// to fix the issues when i want to run npm start application that has old version after run the first command